 Street and park trees are extremely valuable assets that are offered protection under Local Law 1 (Administration).
 It is considered an offence to prune, remove or interfere with our trees above and below ground, without prior written permission from us.

 You can assist Council to protect our precious environment by:

 Under the current local law/s, we no longer govern the protection of trees located on private property when not part of a development application.
 The protection of trees and/or vegetation is governed by the Department of Natural Resources and Mines and/or Department of Environmental and Heritage Protection (DEHP).
 An exemption/permit may or may not be required depending on the circumstances.

 Where a property is heritage listed it is possible that the vegetation may be protected for historical purposes.
 This aspect is largely governed by the Department of Environmental and Heritage Protection.
 For further information on the heritage status of a property, please refer to the DEHP website or call 137 468.

-Questions that relate to tree removal as part of a development application should be directed toward the Development Assessment branch so the Planning Scheme and related policies can be used to make a decision.
+Questions that relate to tree removal as part of a development application should be directed toward the Parks and Recreation Branch.

 Council's tree management practices